How To Make Sure Your Call Center Project Succeeds

 7. Stay in touch with service provider

-Good communications is a must with outsourcing projects.
+Good communications is a must for all projects.
 So stay in touch with your service provider—constantly.
 Keeping an open dialog with the provider benefits everyone including customers.

 8. Choose the right account person